Spain, The World’s Healthiest Country? ¡Por Supuesto!”

 And here at Lingoda we sure know how to celebrate.
 Today, we give Spain our spotlight and tell you the ABC for enjoying the country and the healthiest things it has to offer.

 While the number of hours under the sun does not guarantee life quality, it surely helps.
 Two Spanish cities had already been represented in the top 10 sunniest cities in Europe in 2016.
 Why does this matter, you ask?
-Well, sunny weather necessarily invites us to go out more, get some fresh air, occupy the beach and explore our cities more freely and relaxingly.
+Well, sunny weather necessarily invites us to go out more, get some fresh air, occupy the beach and explore our cities more freely.
 Waking up to a clear blue sky in the immense streets of Madrid seems like a good idea to us!

 Experiencing life without paella, tapas, gazpacho or a couple of padrone peppers would be possible – and yet, it would be a miserable life, so we’re not really up for it!
 What is it about Spain’s food habits that keep us returning?
 See, Spain relies heavily on the renown, commonly praised Mediterranean diet rich in nuts, healthy oils, a decent variety of veggies, plenty of fiber and fresh ingredients.
 In fact, the Mediterranean diet has surpassed keto and 38 other diets as the healthiest choice for 2019.
 Need we say more?